Shagshag/prestashop-documentation/WebserviceRequestCore.md

 If null, no schema have to be displayed and normal management has to be performed

 * Visibility: **public**
+* This property is defined in classes\webservice\WebserviceRequest.php line 135

 ### $fieldsToDisplay